malfattti/garden/The Sexual Psychology of Decadence.md

 			- prostitution is included in Lombroso's definition of criminal
 			- thus prostitution is deemed an inborn tendency, not a social product, which allows the treatment of prostitutes as criminal class
 		- Homosexuality was discussed and problematized by a number of doctors:
-			- Tardieu: attemted to diagnose homosexuals by forensic means through a number of humiliating
+			- Tardieu: attemted to diagnose homosexuals by forensic means through a number of humiliating and later discredited number of tests and signs, (such as inability to urinate in a straight line)